 Whether you're new to native plants or looking for ideas for your own yard, our gardens are open for self-guided visits and offer practical, local examples of sustainable landscaping.
 For a virtual look at some of the plants in our garden, click HERE.

 Natives can even improve water quality.
-With deeper root systems than grass, native plants more effectively hold soil in place and help filter out pollution from stormwater runoff. allowing heavy rainwater to be absorbed into soils rather than overflowing into storm drainage systems, protecting our waterways, and reducing flooding
+With deeper root systems than grass, native plants more effectively hold soil in place and help filter out pollution from stormwater runoff, allowing heavy rainwater to be absorbed into soils rather than overflowing into storm drainage systems, protecting our waterways, and reducing flooding

 By choosing native plants in your yard, you are not only helping wildlife, you are creating a healthier place for yourself, your family, and your community.
 You are also making choices that are beneficial to the health of Lake Hopatcong, its watershed, and even the planet.
 And, they're beautiful!